AustinBeal/311_wk4_day1_crud/README.md

 ## SQL Statements

 1. INSERT two users:
+INSERT INTO users
+    (firstName, lastName, age)
+VALUES
+    ('test', 'user'),
+    ('test2', 'user');

+Select * from users where id = '501' & '502'

 2. UPDATE all Ohio addresses to "REDACTED":
+UPDATE
+    users
+SET
+    address = 'REDACTED'
+WHERE
+    state = 'Ohio' ;

 3. All three DELETES

 * DELETE from usersContact
+delete from userscontact where id = '114'

 * DELETE from usersAddress
+delete from usersaddress where id = '114'

 * DELETE from users
+delete from users where id = '114'

 ## Summary